aubrielee/aubrielee.github.io/project-management.md

 * Eventually, I want to make a better way to collect today’s tasks and easily see them on my phone.

 <br>
-On 2021.05.07, I wrote in my Archiridion that I wanted to write a blog post about my project spreadsheet.
+On 2021.05.07, I wrote in my Archiridion that I wanted to write a blog post about my project management spreadsheet.
 More than two years later, I’ve finally written it!
 Logger.log(“Yay!);